-- Continue: Daily 3-S stretch - Continue: 3 times daily self-schema check-ins (with cue) - Continue: Meditation on the in and out breath (for 40 minutes) ending with metta statements - Continue: Use affirmation/prayer at every opportunity synchronizing with breathing/walking - Continue: Prevent medical harms associated with drug use and unsafe sex - Continue: Transcend craving by systematic observation of impermanence - Continue: Use metta meditation statements to defuse negative emotion - New: Use Daily Plan for filling the mind with the spiritual self - New: Spiritual quality assigned -- 'wisdom'
+- Continue: Daily 3-S stretch - Continue: 3 times daily self-schema check-ins (with cue) - Continue: Meditation on the in and out breath (for 40 minutes) ending with metta statements - Continue: Use affirmation/prayer at every opportunity synchronizing with breathing/walking - Continue: Transcend craving by systematic observation of impermanence - Continue: Use metta meditation statements to defuse negative emotion - Continue: Use medication mindfulness rituals to help you follow medical recommendations - Continue: Advocate for HIV testing and HIV prevention/reduction - New: Use Daily Plan for filling the mind with the spiritual self - New: Spiritual quality assigned -- 'wisdom'

 Instruction to Therapist: In this segment of the session, clients are given their at-home assignments.
 They are reminded that being on a Spiritual path requires all the spiritual muscles they have previously worked on and so they are to continue the at-home exercises previously assigned in addition to the ones you will be assigning today.
 Be sure to refer clients to the page in the Client Workbook on which the at-home exercises for today are written.
 Then go over each of them with clients to ensure that they understand what is to be accomplished during the coming week.
 Clients are to continue their daily Spiritual Stretch, their 3 times daily self check-ins, and their daily meditation on the in and out breath.
 The length of their daily meditation is increased as appropriate.
 This will depend upon how each client is progressing.
 Keep in mind that the goal is to have clients meditating for one hour each day by the end of treatment.
 They will also continue using their spiritual self-affirmation, but now they will be reciting it, in addition to other spiritual self-scripts, at every possible moment during the day, synchronizing it with their breathing and walking.
-They will also continue to do what they can to prevent the medical harms associated with drug use and unsafe sexual practices, and they will transcend craving whenever it arises in their daily lives by carefully examining the rise and fall of the sensations associated with it.
+They will also continue to transcend craving whenever it arises in their daily lives by carefully examining the rise and fall of the sensations associated with it.
 In addition, they will continue reciting their metta statements at the end of their meditation, and they will use their metta statements to defuse negative emotions.
+Clients will also continue using their medication mindfulness ritual when taking their HIV medications and they will continue being an outspoken advocate for HIV prevention in their community.
 Once the usual routine is reviewed, the new assignments are added.
 The new Spiritual quality to assign in this session is 'wisdom', and the new assignment is to use their Daily Plan for filling their mind with their Spiritual self in their daily lives.

 This segment ends, as it always does, by asking for clients' commitment to completing the assignments and to remaining on their spiritual path.